 Where you reside can have a significant impact on the smooth and efficient receipt of your Social Security disability payments.
 Residents of the United States face different requirements when it comes to travel abroad than those faced by non-U.S. citizens or individuals who are not citizens of a country set forth on a list prepared by the Social Security Administration.

-For example, U.S. citizens are eligible to continue receiving benefits for as long as they qualify, regardless of where they are.
-However, there are some countries where the Social Security Administration cannot send payments.
-Also, some non-U.S. citizens may lose their ability to receive disability payments if they are outside of the U.S. for six months or longer.
+For example, U.S. citizens are eligible to continue receiving Social Security disability benefits for as long as they qualify, regardless of where they are, unless they are in a country where the Social Security Administration cannot send payments.
+Non-U.S. citizens, however, may lose their ability to receive disability payments if they are outside of the U.S. for six months or longer.

 The Social Security Administration deems a disability benefits recipient to be outside of the United States under the following circumstances:

 - The recipient is not in one of the 50 states